dannmorr/find-your-numbers/README.md

 # find-your-numbers
-Does you birthdate and/or phone number appear in the fir million digits of pi?
+Do your birthdate and/or phone number appear in the first million digits of pi?